-On 1 April 2021, Edaran Lifestyle Trading Services Sdn.
+In the previous financial year, Edaran Lifestyle Trading Services Sdn.
 Bhd. ("Edaran Lifestyle Trading"), a subsidiary company of the Company has increased its paid-up capital from 100,000 to 500,000 ordinary shares.
 Edaran IT Services Sdn.
 Bhd. ("Edaran IT"), a wholly-owned subsidiary company of the Company has acquired the new 400,000 ordinary shares in Edaran Lifestyle Trading for a cash consideration of RM400,000.